-- (i) 'the opponent consents to the prosecutor not calling a particular witness, - (ii) 'the only matter with respect to which the particular witness can give admissible evidence has been dealt with by an admission on behalf of the accused, - (iii) 'the only matter with respect to which the particular witness can give admissible evidence goes to establishing a particular point already adequately established by another witness or other witnesses, or - (iv) 'the prosecutor believes on reasonable grounds that the testimony of a particular witness is plainly untruthful or is plainly unreliable, provided that the prosecutor must inform the opponent as soon as practicable of the identity of any witness whom the prosecutor intends not to call on any ground within (ii), (iii) or (iv) together with the grounds on which the prosecutor has reached that decision. - 29.8 A prosecutor who has reasonable grounds to believe that certain material available to the prosecution may have been unlawfully or improperly obtained must promptly:
+- (i) the opponent consents to the prosecutor not calling a particular witness, - (ii) the only matter with respect to which the particular witness can give admissible evidence has been dealt with by an admission on behalf of the accused, - (iii) the only matter with respect to which the particular witness can give admissible evidence goes to establishing a particular point already adequately established by another witness or other witnesses; or - (iv) the prosecutor believes on reasonable grounds that the testimony of a particular witness is plainly untruthful or is plainly unreliable, or - (v) the prosecutor, having the responsibility of ensuring that the prosecution case is presented properly and presented with fairness to the accused, believes on reasonable grounds that the interests of justice would be harmed if the witness was called as part of the prosecution case, provided that the prosecutor must inform the opponent as soon as practicable of the identity of any witness whom the prosecutor intends not to call on any ground within (ii), (iii), (iv) or (v) together with the grounds on which the prosecutor has reached that decision, unless the interests of justice would be harmed if those grounds were revealed to the opponent.

-29.8.1 inform the opponent if the prosecutor intends to use the material, and

-- 29.8.2 make available to the opponent a copy of the material if it is in documentary form. - 29.9 A prosecutor must not confer with or interview any accused except in the presence of the accused's legal representative. - 29.10 A prosecutor must not inform the court or an opponent that the prosecution has evidence supporting an aspect of its case unless the prosecutor believes on reasonable grounds that such evidence will be available from material already available to the prosecutor.
+- A prosecutor who has reasonable grounds to believe that certain material available to the prosecution may have been unlawfully or improperly obtained must promptly: - 29.8.1 inform the opponent if the prosecutor intends to use the material; and - 29.8.2 make available to the opponent a copy of the material if it is in documentary form. - 29.9 A prosecutor must not confer with or interview any accused except in the presence of the accused's legal representative. - 29.10 A prosecutor must not inform the court or an opponent that the prosecution has evidence supporting an aspect of its case unless the prosecutor believes on reasonable grounds that such evidence will be available from material already available to the prosecutor. - 29.11 A prosecutor who has informed the court of matters within Rule 29.10, and who has later learnt that such evidence will not be available, must immediately inform the opponent of that fact and must inform the court of it when next the case is before the court.

-- 29.11 A prosecutor who has informed the court of matters within Rule 29.10, and who has later learnt that such evidence will not be available, must immediately inform the opponent of that fact and must inform the court of it when next the case is before the court. - 29.12 A prosecutor: - 29.12.1 must correct any error made by the opponent in address on sentence, - 29.12.2 must inform the court of any relevant authority or legislation bearing on the appropriate sentence, - 29.12.3 must assist the court to avoid appealable error on the issue of sentence, and - 29.12.4 may submit that a custodial or non-custodial sentence is appropriate. - 29.13 A solicitor who appears as counsel assisting an inquisitorial body such as the Criminal Justice Commission, the Australian Crime Commission, the Australian Securities and Investments Commission, the ACCC, a Royal Commission or other statutory tribunal or body having investigative powers must act in accordance with Rules 29.1, 29.3 and 29.4 as if the body is a court referred to in those Rules and any person whose conduct is in question before the body is an accused referred to in Rule 29.
+29.12 A prosecutor:

+- 29.12.1 must correct any error made by the opponent in address on sentence; - 29.12.2 must inform the court of any relevant authority or legislation bearing on the appropriate sentence;

+- 29.12.3 must assist the court to avoid appealable error on the issue of sentence; and - 29.12.4 may submit that a custodial or non-custodial sentence is appropriate. - 29.13 A solicitor who appears as counsel assisting an inquisitorial body such as the Criminal Justice Commission, the Australian Crime Commission, the Australian Securities and Investments Commission, the ACCC, a Royal Commission or other statutory tribunal or body having investigative powers must act in accordance with Rules 29.1, 29.3 and 29.4 as if the body is a court referred to in those Rules and any person whose conduct is in question before the body is an accused referred to in Rule 29.